-1. Imitating childhood, where one learns to discern a culture's categories.
-Apples are different from oranges, wooden spoons from blocks of wood, mothers from fathers, etc. One immitates without understanding of what the categories mean.
+1. Imitating childhood, where one learns to discern the categories of a culture.
+Apples are different from oranges: wooden spoons from blocks of wood: mothers from fathers etc. One imitates without understanding of what the categories mean.

-2. Insecurity driven adolescense, where one, often painfully, learns social hierarchies and what the categories mean.
+2. Insecurity-driven adolescence, where one, often painfully, learns social hierarchies and what the categories mean.

-3. Culture savvy adulthood, where the acquired cultural knowledge is utilised to keep the social pain away.
-Comfort zones have been formed, and the culture savvy adult knows how to stay within their boundaries without getting hurt, or even uncomfortable.
+3. Culture-savvy adulthood, where the acquired cultural knowledge is utilised to keep the social pain away.
+Comfort zones have been formed and the culture-savvy adult knows how to stay within his/her boundaries without getting hurt, or even uncomfortable.